ilagunap/fpchecker-doc/how-to-use.md

 FPChecker works by instrumenting applications at compile time.
 There are three ways to instrument applications:

-- (1) Makefile interceptor (automatic mode)
+1. Makefile interceptor (automatic mode)
-- (2) Clang wrappers (semi-automatic mode)
+2. Clang wrappers (semi-automatic mode)
-- (3) Adding compilation flags (manual mode)
+3. Adding compilation flags (manual mode)

 The automatic mode is the easiest to use, but it only works in Linux using the `LD_PRELOAD` trick (assuming the system allows it fully).
 The semi-automatic mode works in most cases but can have issues with some build systems.
 The manual mode works in all cases but requires more changes to the application build scripts.

 ## Makefile Interceptor (Automatic mode)

-To instrument the code, one must modify the build scripts to allow LLVM load the appropriate plug-in library.
-However, instead of modifying the application build scripts, FPChecker can automatically intercept the original compiler commands and will add the required flags.
+To instrument the code, one must modify the build scripts to allow LLVM load the appropriate plug-in library and the needed flags.
+However, instead of modifying the application build scripts, FPChecker can automatically intercept the original compiler commands and add the required flags.
 Just run `fpchecker` and provide the `make` build command as input:
 ```
 $ fpchecker make -j
 ```